There Are No Mahayana Monasteries

 The First Council.
 Mural painting in the Nava Jetavana temple, Jetavana Park, Uttar Pradesh, India, late 20th century.
 Courtesy of Photo Dharma from Penang, Malaysia

-The sūtra further elaborates on how bodhisattva precepts function as a “remedy” that works alongside, not instead of, traditional monastic discipline:
+What Buddha means by “the training of bodhisattvas who follow the Mahāyāna guards” becomes more apparent later in the sūtra.
+He elaborates on how bodhisattva precepts function as a “remedy” that works alongside, not instead of, traditional monastic discipline:

 If a bodhisattva who follows the Mahāyāna commits a fault in the morning and does not part from [bodhicitta] the omniscient mind at midday, then the complement of ethical discipline of the bodhisattva who follows the Mahāyāna is not at all inhibited… Therefore, Upāli, the training of bodhisattvas who follow the Mahāyāna serves as a remedy.

 This means that a bodhisattva who maintains bodhicitta can recover quickly from ethical lapses, whilst śrāvaka training becomes ’exhausted’ through repeated faults.
+Cultivating bodhicitta essentially protects a Mahāyāna monastic’s conduct, keeping their precepts intact.
 This teaching, later expanded upon by Sakya Pandita in his “A Clear Differentiation of the Three Codes”, is one of the main reasons why Tibetan monastics’ behaviour differs from that of their Theravāda cousins, though this teaching requires careful interpretation to avoid undermining the foundational importance of Vinaya discipline.

 Moreover, it demonstrates that what we call “Mahāyāna monastics” are actually śrāvaka monastics who have taken additional bodhisattva vows.
 They remain structurally Śrāvaka—following the Prātimokṣa, living by Vinaya rules, participating in poṣadha ceremonies, maintaining ordination lineages—whilst aspiring towards the Mahāyāna ideal of universal liberation.

 La Vallée Poussin captured this relationship precisely: “From the disciplinary point of view, the Mahāyāna is not autonomous.
-The adherents of the Mahāyāna are monks of the Mahāsāṅghika, Dharmaguptaka, Sarvāstivādin, Theravāda and other traditions, who undertake the vows and rules of the bodhisattvas without abandoning the monastic vows and rules fixed by the tradition with which they are associated on the day of their Upasampadā.”10
+The adherents of the Mahāyāna are monks of the Mahāsāṅghika, Dharmaguptaka, Sarvāstivādin and other traditions, who undertake the vows and rules of the bodhisattvas without abandoning the monastic vows and rules fixed by the tradition with which they are associated on the day of their Upasampadā.”11

 He further observed: “All the Mahāyānists who are pravrajita [renunciants] renounced the world entering into one of the ancient sects.—A monk, submitting to the disciplinary code (Vinaya) of the sect into which he was received, is ’touched by grace’ and undertakes the resolution to become a buddha.
-Will he reject his Vinaya?—‘If he thinks or says “A future buddha has nothing to do with learning or observing the law of the Vehicle of Śrāvakas,” he commits a fault of pollution (kliṣṭa āpatti).’”11
+Will he reject his Vinaya?—‘If he thinks or says “A future buddha has nothing to do with learning or observing the law of the Vehicle of Śrāvakas,” he commits a fault of pollution (kliṣṭa āpatti).’”12

 Think of it this way: if institutional structure is like the skeleton of a body, then the Śrāvaka Vinaya provides the bones that give shape to monastic life.
-Whether that body has “Mahāyāna skin” or “Theravāda skin” is, in some sense, surface detail.
+Whether that body has “Mahāyāna skin” or “Abhidhamma skin” is, in some sense, surface detail.
 The fundamental architecture—the daily rhythms, ethical framework, community structures, and ordination lineages—remains recognisably and necessarily Śrāvaka.

 A good example of this principle is the ancient University of Nālandā, where Mahāyāna philosophy flourished within a rigorous Vinaya environment.
 The archaeological remains show dormitories arranged according to traditional Vinaya requirements, assembly halls for poṣadha ceremonies, and the same institutional rhythms that governed any śrāvaka monastery.
 When scholars like Virūpa (9th century CE) and Maitripa (11th century CE) began incorporating tantric practices that violated Vinaya standards, they were expelled—not because their Mahāyāna philosophy was problematic, but because institutional discipline remained the highest priority.
 The institution could accommodate diverse doctrinal orientations but not violations of its Śrāvaka foundation.